-Long term analysis of admitted and residential services in Qld must take the following reporting changes into consideration:
+Long term analysis of admitted and residential services in Queensland must take the following reporting changes into consideration:

 - Caution is required when interpreting trends in Queensland for hospital admitted patient services and community residential services from 1999-00.
 Commencing in 1999-00, Queensland opened a number of services that fall within the national definition of residential mental health services, but reported these facilities as hospital admitted patient services.
 For the years 1999-00 to 2004-05, under the National Survey of Mental Health Services (NSMHS), these services were reclassified by the Australian Government as residential mental health services to achieve consistency with national definitions and across jurisdictions.
 Following the introduction in 2005-06 of the Mental Health Establishments NMDS data collection, Queensland has continued to report these facilities as hospital admitted patient services.
-In contrast to the earlier years' data, no service reclassification has been made and the data for all years from 2005-06 are presented as reported by Queensland. - A number of services previously classified as forensic were reclassified as general services in 2009-10 to more accurately reflect the function of these services.
+In contrast to the earlier years' data, no service reclassification has been made and the data for all years from 2005-06 are presented as reported by Queensland.
+From 2017-18, Queensland reclassified a number of services as residential and commenced reporting to the Residential Mental Health Care (RMHC) NMDS. - A number of services previously classified as forensic were reclassified as general services in 2009-10 to more accurately reflect the function of these services. - In 2013-14, a review of services resulting in the reclassification of beds from non-acute Older persons services to non-mental health care.